HaloWarsModding/HaloWarsModding.github.io/_guides/tactics.md

 <img width="360" height="285" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/tactics1.png?raw=true"> <br>
 This portion of the file assigns the characteristics of the "weapon" used for each of the unit's attacks, including:

-  > Damage, Accuracy, Max and Min Range, Physics, Area of Effect info, Impact and Projectile Effects, Attack Cooldown, Weapon Type, and Target Priority
+  > Damage, Accuracy, Max and Min Range, Physics, Area of Effect info, Impact and Projectile Effects, Attack Cooldown, Weapon Type, Hardpoint, and Target Priority

 Most of these are pretty self explanatory, but there is a few things to go over.
+  * Hardpoints are extremely important to take note of.
+This refers to a hardpoint defined in `objects.xml`, and is the point at which the unit is able to turn when using a particular weapon.
+This can be a torso for an infantry unit or a turret on a Warthog or Scorpion, for example.
+If a unit's hardpoints in their tactics is different from the one in their objects entry, then it won't work properly.
   * The "WeaponType" tag  refers to entries in the `weapontypes.xml` file, found in the data folder.
 Each weapon type specifies how damage is multiplied against certain "Damage Types".
 Each unit or building is assigned a damage type in `objects.xml.` For more info, click **Insert link to objects guide here**.
   * Target Priority tags refer to how likely the unit is to target the specified unit type, when given the option.